-- 1. Short title and commencement (1)This Act may be cited as the Labour and Employment Relations Act 2013. - (2) This Act commences on the date of assent of the Head of State. - 2.
-Interpretation In this Act, unless the context provides otherwise: - "Act" includes Ordinance; - "award" means the giving of compensation in any form by a person or body that is in a position to grant, bestow or give compensation;
+- 1. Short title and commencement -(1) This Act may be cited as the Labour and Employment Relations Act 2013. - (2) This Act commences on the date of assent of the Head of State. - 2.
+Interpretation In this Act, unless the context provides otherwise:

-- "approved form" means a form approved under section 80; - "assessor" means a person appointed under section 65 or 66; - "CEO" means the Chief Executive Officer of the Ministry appointed under section 14, and includes a person delegated by the CEO to exercise any of the powers exercisable by the CEO under this Act; - "citizen" means a person who is a citizen of Samoa by virtue of the Citizenship Act 2004 and includes a person holding a permanent residence permit under section 14 of the Immigration Act 2004; - "conciliation committee" means a conciliation committee authorised under section 64; - "contract of service" means an agreement whereby 1 person agrees to employ another as an employee and that other agrees to serve his or her employer as an employee, and includes an apprenticeship contract; - "Court" means the Supreme Court of Samoa; - "day" means a period of 24 hours beginning at midnight; - "disability" means a congenital or permanent physical impairment, including a sensory impairment, or intellectual or developmental disability, or loss or abnormality of physiological or anatomical structure or function;
+"Act" includes Ordinance;

-"discrimination":
+- "approved form" means a form approved under section 80; - "assessor" means a person appointed under section 65 or 66; - "CEO" means the Chief Executive Officer of the Ministry appointed under section 14, and includes a person delegated by the CEO to exercise any of the powers exercisable by the CEO under this Act; - "citizen" means a person who is a citizen of Samoa under the Citizenship Act 2004; - "complaint" means a complaint about any matter arising under this Act that is not a grievance or an industrial dispute; - "conciliation committee" means a conciliation committee authorised under section 64; - "contract of service" means an agreement whereby 1 person agrees to employ another as an employee and that other agrees to serve his or her employer as an employee, and includes an apprenticeship contract; - "Court" means a Court of competent jurisdiction in Samoa; - "day" means a period of 24 hours beginning at midnight; - "disability" means a congenital or permanent physical impairment, including a sensory impairment, or intellectual or developmental disability, or loss or abnormality of physiological or anatomical structure or function; - "domestic worker" means an employee who performs work in a private dwelling house; - "employee": - (a) means a person who enters into or works under a contract with an employer, whether the contract be for manual labour, clerical work or otherwise and whether it be a contract of service or apprenticeship or a contract personally to execute work; and - (b) includes a worker and a managerial personnel; - "employees' organisation" means a group of persons, who are incorporated and, who are acknowledged in writing by the CEO as collectively representing the interests of employees in Samoa; - "employer" means a person employing an employee, and includes an employer's agent, representative or a person acting on the employer's behalf; - "employers' organisation" means a group of persons, whether incorporated or not, who are acknowledged in writing by the